Skip to main content

 • Brush and floss normally

-• Avoid staining foods/beverages (coffee, red wine, berries) for 48 hours if you want to minimize staining
+• Avoid staining foods/beverages (coffee, red wine, berries) for 48 hours to minimize staining

 • Composite fillings can last 7–10+ years with good care